farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

 12. On the **You successfully created a retention policy** window, select **Done**.

-13. In your Microsoft Edge browser, close all tabs except for the **Microsoft Office Home** tab and the tab containing the **Microsoft 365 admin center**.
+13. In your Microsoft Edge browser, leave all the tabs open as you proceed to the next exercise.

 You have now created a new retention policy in the Microsoft Purview portal that retains all Exchange emails from all mailboxes for 5 years after the last modification.